Superlend/superkat/README.md

 forge doc --serve --port 4000
 ```

+## Scripts

+You can find `forge scripts` inside the `/script` dir to interact with Euler Earn protocol.
+For more details, please check the scripts usage document.

 ## Security

 This software is **experimental** and is provided "as is" and "as available".